 Another great gaming phone is the newly released Lenovo Legion Phone Duel.
 You get a smaller battery compared to the Asus ROG Phone 3 but a pop-up selfie camera for a more modern look and feel.
 But keep in mind that the availability of the phone is quite limited.

 There are other alternatives as well, which aren’t specifically designed with gamers in mind but have the required hardware to run the most demanding titles.
-These include the Galaxy S20 and Note 20 series, LG V60 ThinQ, OnePlus 8 series, Xperia 1 II, and Xiaomi Mi 10 series, among others.
+These include the Galaxy S21 and Note 20 series, LG V60 ThinQ, OnePlus 8 series, and Xperia 1 II, among others.

 Most of these devices have an IP rating and wireless charging that the Asus ROG Phone 3 lacks, but they don’t come with shoulder buttons and fancy accessories like the AeroActive 3 cooling fan.

 Unfortunately, Asus doesn’t have a great track record when it comes to software updates.
 The ROG Phone 2 launched with Android 9 Pie and was updated to Android 10 back in March, six months after the OS launched.
 For reference, the OnePlus 7 and 7 Pro got Android 10 just 18 days after its launch, while Samsung rolled out the update to the Galaxy S10 series around two and a half months after becoming available.

 If fast and frequent updates are what you want, the ROG Phone 3 likely isn't for you.